MAKING MAGIC BOOK BY MARTIN LEWIS

 - Todd Karr

 "Martin Lewis surprised me and entertained during what seems to me to be countless years now.
-But also mystifying and entertaining whether the magician Martin is often during his conferences that he most Mystified and amazed, explaining an apparently inexhaustible inventive creativity, doubled with remarkable talent for building ingenious magic accessories, but often easy to make.
-All these talents are exposed spectacular in the pages of Making Magic, as well as a Original stand-up magic richness that can help any reader build a more original and more distinctive number.
+But also mystifying and entertaining whether the magician Martin is often during his conferences that he most Mystified and amazed, by explaining an apparently inexhaustible inventive creativity, doubled with a remarkable talent for building ingenious magic accessories, but often easy to make.
+Original stand-up magic richness that can help any reader build a more original and more distinctive number.
 The man who created "Cardiographic" presents to readers an inspired volume which is full of equally deceptive, original and commercial effects.
 Are you a worker?
 Do you want to be a worker?
 Do you want to stand out?
 "Making Magic" will show you how, with step -by -step instructions, downloadable support equipment, all presented by the full -minded and engaging voice of Martin, dotted with large anecdotes collected during a remarkable career.
 Did I like "Making Magic"?
 No ...
 I loved it!

 - Jamy Ian Swiss